-A 0.1-μF ceramic capacitor must be connected between the BOOT and PH pins for proper operation.
-TI recommends using a ceramic capacitor with X5R or better grade dielectric.
-The capacitor should have a 10-V or higher voltage rating.
+A 0.1- μF ceramic capacitor must be connected between the BOOT and PH pins for proper operation.
+It is recommended to use a ceramic capacitor with X5R or better grade dielectric.
+The capacitor should have a 10V or higher voltage rating.